hanhanwu/Hanhan_Data_Science_Resources2/README.md

 * Uber Machine Learning Blog
   * https://eng.uber.com/tag/machine-learning/
   * Uber is really doing lots of researches, maybe we can borrow some ideas

+* [A Well Summarized Production Level Machine Learning Pipeline][26]
+  * I provided suggested tools/platform in each stag of production development, I think it can be used not only in deep learning, but also in other machine learning.

 ************************************************************************